grvkmr2803/QGB-Project/READme.md

-Of course.
-A great README.md file is essential for a professional submission.
-It's the front page of your project.

-Here is a complete, detailed README for your project.
-Create a file named README.md in the root of your QuantumGaltonBox folder and paste this content directly into it.

-Markdown

 # Quantum Galton Board: Simulation, Noise Analysis, and Error Mitigation

 This project provides a comprehensive implementation and analysis of a Quantum Galton Board (QGB), based on the concepts presented in the paper "Universal Statistical Simulator" (arXiv:2202.01735).
 The goal is to simulate a quantum walk, analyze its performance degradation under a realistic noise model, and demonstrate the effectiveness of quantum error mitigation techniques to improve simulation accuracy.